 Faith permeates every facet of the educational experience at George Fox.
 Faculty and administrators, who are all professing Christians, are dedicated to integrating faith and learning, and are passionate about helping students fulfill their vocational callings.
 Students gain deeper understandings of God in the context of a Christ-centered community focused on loving God and people and by learning how faith can develop whole persons who become outstanding professionals.

 George Fox takes seriously the challenge of Jesus Christ to be agents of love and reconciliation in the world.
 Students take school-sponsored service trips to diverse cross-cultural settings such as the Dream Center in Los Angeles, the Makah Nation in Washington, or Swaziland to assist AIDS victims.
-Some programs, such as engineering and the MBA, integrate service into the curriculum.
-Every fall, the university closes campus for our annual Serve Day and sends more than 1,500 students, professors and employees to volunteer in the community.
+Some programs, such as engineering, integrate service into the curriculum.
+Every fall, the university closes campus for our annual Serve Day and sends more than 2,000 students, professors and employees to volunteer in the community.

 Since its founding, George Fox has encouraged its students to seek ways to make their faith relevant in the world.
 Our commitment to outreach, study abroad and addressing the social justice issues of our day has helped to create a learning environment that emphasizes global awareness and engagement.
-George Fox is ranked by U.S. News & World Report among the top 50 out of approximately 1,400 accredited colleges and universities in the nation for the percentage of students studying abroad.
-And graduate and undergraduate service trips continue to address complex social justice concerns in Africa, India, Brazil, Ukraine and Romania.
+George Fox is ranked by U.S. News & World Report among the top 60 out of approximately 1,800 accredited colleges and universities in the nation for the percentage of students studying abroad.
+Graduate and undergraduate service trips continue to address complex social justice concerns in Africa, India, Brazil, Ukraine and Romania.

 - Be Known